Idaho Digital Access Workbook

 Internet-Enabled Devices

-Internet-enabled devices that meet the user’s needs are vital to digital inclusion.
+Internet-enabled devices that meet the user’s needs are vital to digital access.
 There are several options for low-income consumers and nonprofit organizations to buy refurbished devices through computer refurbishers and national organizations.
 At the local level, corporations and device refurbishers are also good resources for donated devices that meet user needs.

 Strategies and Programs